Body Dysmorphic Disorder: Diagnosis & Treatment - 10 CE's

-Answer questions below.
-Then click the "Check Your Score" button below.
-This Answer Booklet screen gives you FREE scoring and anonymous unlimited FREE trials.
-If you get a score of 80% or higher, and place a credit card order online, you can get an Instant Certificate for 10 CE's.
+Answer questions.
+Then click the "Check Your Score" button.
+When you get a score of 80% or higher, and place a credit card order, you can download a Certificate for 10 CE's.
+Click for Psychologist Posttest.

-Audio Transcript Questions The answer to Question 1 is found in Track 1 of the Course Content.
-The Answer to Question 2 is found in Track 2 of the Course Content... and so on.
+Course Transcript Questions The answer to Question 1 is found in Section 1 of the Course Content.
+The Answer to Question 2 is found in Section 2 of the Course Content... and so on.
 Select correct answer from below.
 Place letter on the blank line before the corresponding question.

 Questions:

-8. What are three triggers of BDD symptoms?
+12. What triggers BDD symptoms?

 Answers: